Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 As they approach the [[Rimerunners]] guild office [[Noe]] Hangs back to watch for any deceit from the guild from a rooftop across the street.
 The rest of the group walks straight in not being stopped by the guard outside and after some strong words to the clerk from [[Shoko]] in spite of a failed "appointment" ruse [[SIlverskorr]] agrees to see them.
 [[Thorborg Silverskorr]] is right through the office door and is apparently a beautiful [[Ulfen]] woman.
 She asks after the mysterious item we've brought her and [[Shoko]] goes into the notion of our exchange, [[Ukshaka]] for the [[Stolen Documents]]. [[SIlverskorr]] plays dumb at first but when we mention the [[Shelyn Temple Safehouse]] and the probablilty of [[Ukshaka]] being brought here she says we might be correct.
 At this point we have [[Grayson]] pass the [[Stolen Documents]] forward and flash them to her and repeat the terms of the exchange.
 "So you're offering the documents that [[Noe]] -excuse me- [[Hatsuyuki]] (spoken in perfect tian) stole in the night?"
 Meanwhile [[Noe]] is across the street watching this conversation through the barred window to the office. [[Shoko]] feigns ignorance and calls out the womans feigned ignorance of the whereabouts of the guide's apprentice.
 <mark style="background: #CACFD9A6;">"We could both leave here with what we want"</mark> -[[Shoko]]
-"We could.... but.... what makes you think you're going to be leaving here alive" she emphasizes that we're in a building full of her guards.
+<mark style="background: #FF5582A6;">"We could.... but.... what makes you think you're going to be leaving here alive"</mark> she emphasizes that we're in a building full of her guards.
 The group attempts to diffuse with diplomacy while [[Hatsuyuki]] notices a rusted iron-bound massive club under the office desk.
 As [[Shoko]]'s speech ends [[SIlverskorr]]'s appearance ripples and changes as she transforms.

 As the battle begins [[Ochi]] turns to [[Shoko]] and says <mark style="background: #FFF3A3A6;">"I'm so sorry you were right."</mark> [[Ochi]] is able to immediately identify [[SIlverskorr]]'s new appearance as an [[Oni]] and an [[Ogre]] at that.
 The party including [[Koya]] battles it out against the [[Ogre]], [[Omeyani]], and the [[Rimerunners]] guards. [[Grayson]] firing arrows left and right, [[Zio]] nearly freezing [[Omeyani]] in one shot right away.
 As [[Noe]] closes in having recognized the danger she also recognizes the transformed [[SIlverskorr]] as [[Kimmendatsu]] and says <mark style="background: #ABF7F7A6;">"Hi boss"</mark> and [[Kimmendatsu]] grins back at her.
 Still smiling she attempts to obliterate [[Shoko]] who was left in the office alone with her but he skillfully dodges and deflects all her deadly blows. [[Ochi]] having challenged [[Kimmendatsu]] but not wanting to engage in such close quarters yells for [[Shoko]] to retreat out of the room just as [[Zio]] is nearly cleaved in half by a guard's greatsword attack. [[Noe]] having closed into the room in the fray and spotting her sensei [[Omeyani]] says <mark style="background: #ABF7F7A6;">''where are you master"</mark> and crushes a charm in her fist and spots her magically undetected behind a very wounded [[Zio]]. [[Zio]] having planned ahead for this appears to explode into glitter revealing [[Omeyani]]'s position and retreating to safety outside magically. [[Omeyani]] Recognizes she's been had and beings making several hand signs appearing to split in two which is just in time as [[Noe]] appears and takes several swings at her, evaporating her newly made twin. [[Omeyani]] greets her with a <mark style="background: #D2B3FFA6;">"Hello student"</mark> proving she can see [[Noe]] just as well as [[Omeyani]] can see her.
 Just when the odds are beginning to favor the scions however [[Kimmendatsu]] finally connects with [[Shoko]] powerfully on the backswing of another miss and he falls unconscious to the ground. [[Ochi]] sees this and tries to make his way to [[Shoko]] and fells another guard. [[Noe]] attempts to return [[Omeyani]]'s poisoned shuriken from the encounter in the alley but she catches it in midair. [[Grayson]] sinks some more arrows into [[Omeyani]] before she can escape as [[SIlverskorr]] shifts back into her smaller human form and tries to do the same.